For more information on this topic read “Love Her Mother,” by Elaine S. Dalton, Ensign, Nov. 2011, 77.

 "Nevertheless neither is the man without the woman, neither the woman without the man, in the Lord."

 Read D&C 25:3 as a family and ask:

-• What do you think was meant by “an elect lady”?
+- What two things did the Lord declare to Emma? - What do you think was meant by “an elect lady”?

 Share the following quotation from President Gordon B. Hinckley: “Emma was called ‘an elect lady.’
-That is, to use another line of scripture, she was a ‘chosen vessel of the Lord.’”
-(Ensign, November 1984, 90.)
+That is, to use another line of scripture, she was a ‘chosen vessel of the Lord'” (Ensign, November 1984, 90).